eypsilon/browser-reload/README.md

 # put
 PassEnv LOCAL_MACHINE_TITLE
 ```

+See `config.php.example` to set custom default configs and handle error occurrences.

 ---

 To now make a Page (window) auto reloadable, just put the EnvVar in it's Title (or the value itself).
 This script searches in windownames of open windows to check if they contain the specified EnvVar.
 If a Window matches the criteria, the key defined in `$config['trigger_key']` will get fired ("F5" | "ctrl+r").